stannjwe/learningRepo/README.md

 # learningRepo

-this repo was used to learn git.
+this repo was used to learn git by Standel.